About the TGO Challenge

 There were a number of salmon in the river (obviously) and red squirrels in the trees (equally obviously).
 I took the obligatory photo at the blue door in the wall….

-I arrived at the campsite after a long road walk, but I just couldn’t bring myself to stay on a commercial site after so many amazing wild camps.
+I arrived at the campsite after a long road walk.
+But I just couldn’t bring myself to stay on a commercial site after so many amazing wild camps.
 Although I definitely would have liked a shower, it just wasn’t the same as my beautiful isolated spots.
-So, perhaps stupidly, I carried on towards the coast and the finish – knowing full well it was road walking all the way.
+So, perhaps stupidly, I carried on towards the coast and the finish.
+Knowing full well it was road walking all the way.

 Day 13: St Cyrus to Montrose (23rd May 2018)

-When I woke up this morning, I unzipped the tent door and just lay for an hour or so, looking out over the sea and enjoying the achievement of walking across Scotland in 12 days.
+When I woke up this morning, I unzipped the tent door and just lay for an hour or so.
+Just looking out over the sea and enjoying the achievement of walking across Scotland in 12 days.
 All I had to do now was walk along the beach to Montrose to sign out.

 The walk to Montrose was lovely, and I met a few other Challengers finishing their crossings.
 I was made very welcome by Challenge Control, where I stopped for a coffee and a chat.

-I ended up finishing two days earlier than my route plan, so after signing out I did some shopping in Montrose and walked back to St Cyrus.
+I ended up finishing two days earlier than my route plan.
+So after signing out I did some shopping in Montrose and walked back to St Cyrus.
 I had a caravan booked for a few days, as my family were due to join me for half term.